 Crêpe Delicious has branches in Wan Chai and Mong Kok

-10. Get kids to eat healthy at Shiro
+Shiro: get kids to eat healthy (CLOSED)

 Looking for child-friendly restaurants in Hong Kong to dine with the family?
 We understand why most people would balk at the idea of taking their children to a Japanese restaurant, but Shiro is a fantastic option with a funky kids’ menu available on Saturday and Sunday for lunch and dinner priced from $118.

 We suggest going for the mini sushi, mini temaki handroll or junior bento boxes, as they incorporate origami instructions to fold into different origami sets.
 Now that’s sure to keep the little ones busy during their meal.